Cody Miller

-Cody William Miller (born January 9, 1992) is an American competitive swimmer.
+Cody William Miller (born January 9, 1992) is an American retired competitive swimmer.
 He is a former world record holder in both the men's 4×50 meter freestyle relay and the mixed 4×50 meter freestyle relay as well as a former American record holder in the long course 100 meter breaststroke and short course 50 meter, 100 meter, and 200 meter breaststroke events.
 At the 2016 Summer Olympics, he won a bronze medal in the 100 meter breaststroke and a gold medal in the 4×100 meter medley relay, swimming the breaststroke leg of the relay in the final to help achieve a new Olympic record.
 In 2019, he won the silver medal in the 100 meter breaststroke at the year's Pan American Games.
 He competes representing DC Trident in the International Swimming League.

 Miller has won a total of seven medals at World Championships and Olympic Games: three gold medals, two silver medals, and two bronze medals, spanning long and short course pool formats.